vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/tools-optimizations/merkle-tree.md

 This type of proof is needed to prove that a key in Merkle Tree has specific value.

-Structure of the proof from a reference implementation:
+Structure of the proof from the reference implementation:

 ```json
 {